EOGoal/Notifier/README.md

 #### Optional: Report to EO

-There is an additional feature to also report the data to one's EO chapter in a shared spreadsheet.
-This would share your data with your program peers, accountability group, and coach.
+There is an additional feature to also report the data to ones EO chapter in a shared spreadsheet.
+This would share your top line revenue data with your program peers, accountability group, and coach.

-If this option is enabled, then the rolling twelve months revenue and additionally twelve months of revenue on a monthly basis will also be reported to a shared spreadsheet.
+If this option is enabled, then the rolling twelve months revenue and additionally twelve months of revenue on a monthly basis will be reported to a shared spreadsheet.

 This feature is disabled by default.
 To opt-in, add these two extra variables to your repository secrets:

 1. `EO_NAME`: your first and last name.
-If you have multiple businesses you can connect each of them using the same `EO_NAME` and it will be aggregated in one row of the spreadsheet
+If you have multiple businesses you can connect each of them using the same `EO_NAME` and then the data across all your businesses will be aggregated into a single row with the total revenue.
 2. `EO_CHAPTER`: The name of your chapter.
 Currently the only implemented option is "Queensland".

 ### Testing